POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

     ====  ============================  ===========
     Step  Keyword                       Description
     ====  ============================  ===========
-       1  STOP_BEFORE_CARBON_DEPLETION  indicating, whether high mass HMS stars should get their history cropped before carbon depletion (set to 1 if so) or not (set to 0 if not)
+       1  STOP_BEFORE_CARBON_DEPLETION  indicating, whether high mass HMS stars should get their history croped short before carbon depletion (1) or not (0)
        2  GRID_SLICES                   for this step, we have 3 layers of lists: the outermost is still the grid type, the inner most is still the grid slice, the middle layer is the combined grid
        2  GRIDS_COMBINED                a list of lists of combined grids; the outermost list is again referring to grid type; this is used as name for the new combined grid instead of :samp:`GRID_SLICE`
-       3  ORIGINAL_COMPRESSIONS         a list of lists of the ORIGINAL compression to calculate the extra values from (the first one is used for all compressions for that grid type)
-       4  INTERPOLATION_METHODS         a list of the interpolator types which are trained 4  CONTROL_GRIDS                 a list of lists of control grids for the :samp:`GRID_SLICES`; it needs to have the same number of entries as the :samp:`GRID_SLICES`; use an empty string to specify no control grid
+       4  INTERPOLATION_METHODS         a list of the interpolator types which are trained 4  CONTROL_GRIDS                 a list of lists of control grids for the :samp:`GRID_SLICES`; it need to have the same number of entries as the :samp:`GRID_SLICES`, to specify no control grid use an empty string
        R  RERUN_TYPE                    a defined rerun type
-       R  CLUSTER                       cluster name to get the appropriate :samp:`ini` file
     ====  ============================  ===========

 Here is an example of all the :ref:`steps <pipeline_steps>`: